 Before creating a source file, you should first create a library.
 Then use the Create Source Physical File (CRTSRCPF), Create Physical File (CRTPF), or Create Logical File (CRTLF) command to create a source file.

-"Working with source files" on page 243
+Working with source files

 You can use various methods to enter and maintain data in a source file.